 Are you responsible for helping people work through conflict?

-Do you manage important conversations between clients, employees, team members, volunteers, or other people you work with?
+Do you manage important conversations between clients, employees, team members, volunteers or other people?

 Do you want to improve your ability to facilitate conversations of consequence?

 Do you want to learn to mediate or enhance your conflict resolution skills?

 In this gold standard mediation training, learn how to support parties working through conflict or engaging in other important conversations in a different way.
 Our Understanding-Based model focuses on guiding parties to make knowing and informed choices together in a respectful manner.
 Highlights of our basic training, Working Creatively with Conflict, include:

 Positive neutrality –supporting all parties without taking sides

 The Loop of Understanding – enhancing understanding and empathy

 Creative Options — innovating to meet differing needs and interests

 A Foundation for the Future — building the groundwork for the parties to make effective and lasting decisions together now and in the future

 Our participants include mediators, lawyers, collaborative professionals, business consultants, executive coaches, managers and supervisors, human resources professionals, ombuds-people, non-profit staff, and other people whose work will be enhanced by increased skills in conflict resolution.
 Participants report it is one of the top mediation programs they have taken.